input-output-hk/catalyst-forge/playground/cli/README.md

 ## Commands overview

-- `setup --only k3d`: Create or reuse a local k3d cluster with Envoy-compatible ingress, write kubeconfig, wait for Ready.
+- `setupv2 --only k3d`: Create or reuse a local k3d cluster with Envoy-compatible ingress, write kubeconfig, wait for Ready.
 - `generate`: Generate client TLS certs and Earthly config for mtls to buildkit.
-- `setup --only migrate`: Initialize Postgres for dependent apps (Kratos, Hydra, …) via registry-driven db seeders.
+- `setupv2 --only migrate`: Initialize Postgres for dependent apps (Kratos, Hydra, …) via registry-driven db seeders.
-- `setup --only deploy`: Build, render, and apply one or more services (Earthly + CUE + kubectl).
+- `setupv2 --only deploy`: Build, render, and apply one or more services (Earthly + CUE + kubectl).
-- `setup`: Run pluggable setup tasks.
+- `setupv2`: Run pluggable setup tasks using the contract-based system.
 See below.
 - `dns pin-wildcard` and `dns pin-registry`: CoreDNS helpers for local routing.
-- `setup --only helmfile`: Run Helmfile `apply` (default) or `sync`, with include/skip filters via runtime args.
+- `setupv2 --only helmfile`: Run Helmfile `apply` (default) or `sync`, with include/skip filters via runtime args.
 - `up`: Bring up the full local environment in the correct order (k3d → dns → generate → helmfile foundation → migrate → helmfile apps → hydra → deploy).

-## Setup architecture (extensible tasks)
+## Setupv2 architecture (contract-based tasks)

-The setup system is designed to be dynamic and module-local:
+The setupv2 system uses explicit contracts for parallel execution:
-- Tasks live under `playground/cli/setup/`.
+- Tasks live under `playground/cli/setupv2/tasks/`.
-- Each task registers itself via a decorator and may declare its own dependencies.
-- Each task validates only its own configuration (from `tasks.<task>` in the CUE export) using a local Pydantic model.
-- Dependencies (e.g., command runner, db, k8s) are constructed lazily and injected only when requested.
+- Each task declares what it `provides` and what it `requires` via the `@task` decorator.
+- Tasks are automatically namespaced (e.g., `postgres.dsn`, `kratos.public_url`).
+- The system uses networkx to resolve dependencies and execute tasks in parallel where possible.

 Execution flow:
-1. CLI loads configuration once and stores both typed and raw JSON in a `ConfigState`.
+1. CLI loads configuration and stores it in a `ConfigState`.
-2. The `setup` command auto-imports modules under `playground.cli.setup` to trigger registration.
+2. The `setupv2` command auto-discovers tasks under `playground.cli.setupv2.tasks` and loads them.
-3. Tasks are collected, optionally filtered by `--only`, sorted by `(priority, name)`, and run.
+3. Tasks are analyzed for dependencies and grouped into parallel execution levels.
-4. For each task, its factory gets `(ctx: ConfigState, deps: Deps)` and returns a `SetupTask` or `None` to skip.
+4. Tasks within each level run in parallel using ThreadPoolExecutor.
+5. Each task gets `(ctx: dict, cfg: dict, log: file)` and returns values to provide to other tasks.
 ### Runtime task arguments

 Some behavior is better controlled at runtime rather than in `config.cue`.
-The `setup` command accepts task-scoped arguments:
+The `setupv2` command accepts task-scoped arguments:

 - `--task-arg <task>.<key>=<value>` (repeatable)
 - `--task-args-file <path.json>` (JSON object: `{ "<task>": { ... } }`)